zerofo/SaltyNX/README.md

 ---

 # Thanks to
-- `Cooler3D` for sharing code with me how he was changing display refresh rate in his tools.
+- `Cooler3D` for sharing code with me how he was changing display refresh rate in his tools that were first publicly available tools allowing this on HOS.
 I have used that as basis to make my own function.

 # List of titles not compatible with plugins/patches